bitcookies/winrar-keygen/README.md

 After running successfully, open the corresponding task and select **rarreg_file** to download.

-> Files are retained for 90 days and are automatically destroyed after that time.
+> File retention 90 days.

 ![Download](assets/file-download-light.png#gh-light-mode-only)

 ![Download](assets/file-download-dark.png#gh-dark-mode-only)

-After extract `rarreg_file.zip`, you will get `rarreg.key`, just drag and drop it into WinRAR.
-You can also compress `rarreg.key` into `rarkey.rar` and double-click it to run it, and the license import will take place automatically.
+Extract rarreg_file.zip to get `rarreg.key` and drag to import into WinRAR.
+You can also compress `rarreg.key` into `rarkey.rar`, then double-click it to run it, and the license import will be done automatically.

 If you get an invalid key, please check [the specific solution](#9-invalid-key).